lux4rd0/kasa-collector/README.md

 #### kasa-collector

-Kasa Collector is the primary data collector and is responsible for gathering details on the following:
+Kasa Collector is the primary data collector and is responsible for gathering details per Kasa device for the following:

 * Current (milliamps)
 * Voltage (millivolts)